nandorojo/dripsy/README.md

 First, this library is super inspired by `theme-ui`, and uses many of its low-level functions and methodologies.

 We track the screen width, generate styles based on the current width using a mobile-first approach, and return the regular React Native components.
-But it just feels like magic!
+But it feels like magic.
 Plus, you get all the awesome theming abilities baked in.
 Even if you don't need responsive design, the theming alone is a great use case.

 ## Contributing